Best daily deals

 Positives

 We’ve compiled a list of the best headphones for sleeping, but it’s important to note that every pick has a caveat.
-As far as I can tell, no company has made truly perfect headphones for sleeping for every kind of person.
+As far as we can tell, no company has made truly perfect headphones for sleeping for every kind of person.

 Disclaimer